mongodb/specifications/source/uri-options/uri-options.rst

      - Amount of time to wait for a single TCP socket connection to the server to be established before erroring; note that this applies to SDAM isMaster operations

+   * - directConnection
+     - "true" or "false"
+     - defined in `SDAM spec <https://github.com/mongodb/specifications/blob/master/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst#initial-topology-type>`_
+     - no
+     - Whether to connect to the deployment in Single topology.

    * - heartbeatFrequencyMS
      - integer greater than or equal to 500